authentic & genuine

-The location of your milestone session is up to you!
 Most of my clients love outdoor, open air environments where wide-open spaces create divine light.
 Others enjoy a more intimate indoor space inside their home or my natural light studio.
-How about a destination?
-I've been all around the world - let me hop on your vaca for a day or we can explore a new location together!

 Tips: Brainstorm unique locations that you might have special access to.
 Maybe someone in your professional network can secure a location that would otherwise be off-limits (a beautiful private estate, resort, family ranch, upscale hotel, airplane hangar, or a rooftop view).
-The sky is the limit & you never know until you ask!
+You never know until you ask!